 Individuals with supervisory authority are responsible for reporting any complaint about sexual harassment to the Associate Vice President, Human Resources Programs.
 Failure to do so may lead to appropriate administrative action.

-CSU Channel Islands will not tolerate any retaliatory action or other reprisals against
+CSU Channel Islands will not tolerate any retaliatory action or other reprisals against those persons who:

 (a) oppose practices prohibited by this policy; (b) file complaints of sexual harassment; or (c) assist with or participate in a sexual harassment investigation, proceeding, or hearing conducted by CSU Channel Islands or the State of California, Department of Fair Employment and Housing.